MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

             ``eds`` : editable sliders, where you can manually enter your color components.

-        First really good feature is the little info icon, explaining explicitly how the widget works.
-But the info it gives bring some bad news; if we have a look at the info message next to the tcd :
+        First really good feature is the little info icon, giving explicit info on how the widget works.
+But the given info brings some bad news; if we have a look at the info message next to the ``tcd`` :

             This is the display color space used for displaying the on-screen image.
 The editable color values are specified within the project's